JianhengShi/Pacman/wiki-template/AI-Method-3.md

 #### *Disadvantages*
 Performance of Hill Climbing is limited.
-Thus, we just use it as a baseline iprovement method.
+Thus, we just use it as a baseline improvement method.

 [Back to top](#table-of-contents)